• Inquiry learning – encouraging decision making and information literacy skills.

 • Reading – please encourage your child to read every day.
 This could be the newspaper, a novel or a selection of short stories.
 Having them read out loud to you occasionally would also be beneficial as well as you asking them questions about what they have just read.

-• Writing – your child’s writing will be online if they have their own device.
-Please ask them to show it to you.
+• Writing – your child will be writing in books and online.
+Please ask them to show you their online writing.

 Inquiry